 Usage of firewood stoves: Even today many households in remote places use firewood for cooking.
 Similarly, many industries use coal and firewood for burning and heating purposes in a closed or confined space that has the least ventilation for the smoke to escape.
 This is another cause of air pollution in such places.
 Similarly, the usage of kerosene stoves is also another source that is polluting the air.

 Burning of waste in open areas: Waste should be burnt in regulated incinerators.
-Instead, it is an illegal practice that most people burn waste materials in outdoor places.
+Instead, it is an illegal practice that most people to burn waste materials in outdoor places.
 This is another major contributor to air pollution.

 Indoor air pollution: Air pollution not only exists in the outside air but exists in the air inside the houses too.
 The usage of chemicals to clean the house, air fresheners, paints, chemical sprays, synthetic incense, etc. can create indoor air pollution.
 The dry-cleaning process and dry-cleaned clothes also release harmful gases into the air even after days of dry cleaning.